energeist/ACS-4210-makeutility/README.md

 - Clone this repository and `cd` into the root directory
 - `go build -o server ./server; go build -o client ./client;`
 - Ensure you have a `.env` file in your project root with format mirroring that of `sample.env`
-- - Server port can be anything that works for your system; `gin-gonic`'s standard port is `8080`.
+  - Server port can be anything that works for your system; `gin-gonic`'s standard port is `8080`.
-- - Generate an API key for Aligulac queries from [Aligulac's API docs](http://aligulac.com/about/api/) if you don't already have one
+  - Generate an API key for Aligulac queries from [Aligulac's API docs](http://aligulac.com/about/api/) if you don't already have one

 ### RUN

 You'll need two terminal tabs running, one for the server and the other for the client.
 The server will create a `tournament.db` file and seed it with `GameMap` and `Player` data the first time that it's run.

 - After building the `server` and `client` executables, from the repository root run:
-- - `./server/server` to start the database server running in the background
+  - `./server/server` to start the database server running in the background
-- - `./client/client` to perform a randomized match calculation using two players from Aligulac's top 50
+  - `./client/client` to perform a randomized match calculation using two players from Aligulac's top 50
-- - `go test -v -bench=. ./...` to run all table and bench tests
+  - `go test -v -bench=. ./...` to run all table and bench tests

 ## API ROUTES

+The URL root for the server will be `localhost:PORT` where `PORT` is specified in your `.env` file.
+The default port for Gin is `8080`.

 ### PING - `/api/v1/ping/`
 - `GET` `/ping` - returns a `pong` message to ensure that the server responding

 ### PLAYERS - `/api/v1/player/`
-  -`GET` `/api/v1/player` - retrieves a list of all `player`s
+- `GET` `/api/v1/player` - retrieves a list of all `player`s
-  -`GET` `/api/v1/player/:id` - retrieves a specific `player` by id -`POST` `/api/v1/player` - creates a `player` object according to the shape of the `Player` struct, which has a `Rating` struct nested inside:
+- `GET` `/api/v1/player/:id` - retrieves a specific `player` by id
+- `POST` `/api/v1/player` - creates a `player` object according to the shape of the `Player` struct, which has a `Rating` struct nested inside:

 ```
 type Player struct {